Frank Sinatra as Danny Ocean, smooth-talking con man and casino heister

 From the waist down, Frank’s attire is the same as it was with the peach sweater.
 He wears the same charcoal pleated pants with the belt hidden under the sweater, although a fashion plate like Sinatra would most likely match a burgundy belt to his burgundy tassel loafers.

-The only accessory present is a gold ring he wears on his left pinky with a flat black square setting.
+Other thank a gold tank watch barely glimpsed under his left sleeve, the only accessory present is a gold ring he wears on his left pinky with a flat black square setting.
 It doesn’t appear to be the gold signet ring with his family crest that he used to wear on his right hand, as quoted in Ilene Rosenzweig’s New York Times style article from 2000:

 Frank Sinatra wore a signet ring with a family crest on his right hand, dressing up an otherwise inelegant mitt. ”My knuckles are like broken bananas,” he once said.
 He refused the gift of an ID bracelet from his family, saying he wore only the ring, and besides, ”I know who I am.”